adjwilli/booknoter/README.md

 flutter run
 ```

 Please note this app has only been tested and vetted on Chrome, iOS 18.5, MacOS 15.5, and Android SDK 36.
-Running on Linux or Window (or other versions the other targets) may require additional set up.
+Running on Linux or Window (or other versions of the other targets) may require additional set up.

 ## Project Structure